devtbit/sigint-agent-poc/README.md

 # SIGINT Agent

-A sophisticated signal intelligence agent that captures, transcribes, and analyzes radio communications through an interactive chat interface.
+A simple SIGINT agent that captures, transcribes, and analyzes radio communications through an interactive chat interface.
 This proof-of-concept application connects to a GQRX software-defined radio receiver to monitor and control frequencies, transcribes audio in real-time using Groq's Whisper model, and provides an AI-powered chat interface for interacting with the captured data.

 ![SIGINT Agent](https://dummyimage.com/800x400/000/fff&text=SIGINT+Agent)